-In order to state the local index theorem we need to set some notation, and introduce an $\R^\times$-action on the space of superconnections. \emph{This action will turn out to be the fundamental new ingredient that will pervade the study of the index theory of Dirac operators coupled to superconnections.} Let $X$ be a compact and spin Riemannian manifold, $V\to X$ is a finite dimensional, complex and hermitian $\Zz$-graded vector bundle, and $\Sc$ is a unitary superconnection on it.
-In terms of the decomposition of $\Sc$ (Eq. \ref{eq:introscdecomp}) it is given by
+In order to state the local index theorem we need to set some notation, and introduce an $\R^\times$-action on the space of superconnections. \emph{This action will turn out to be the fundamental new ingredient that will pervade the study of the index theory of Dirac operators coupled to superconnections.} Let $X$ be a compact and spin Riemannian manifold, and $V\to X$ be a finite dimensional, complex and hermitian $\Zz$-graded vector bundle, and $\Sc$ is a unitary superconnection on it.
+In terms of the decomposition of $\Sc$ (Eq.~\ref{eq:introscdecomp}) it is given by

 where $s\in\R^\times$.
 The heat semigroup associated to $\Dirac(\Sc^s)$, $e^{-t\Dirac(\Sc^s)^2}$, is smoothing for $t>0$, and thus has an integral kernel associated to it, which we denote by $p_{t,s}(x,y)$ ($t\in\R^{>0}$ is time, $s\in\R^\times$ is the parameter on the superconnection, $x$ and $y\in X$).
-The local index theorem of Getzler then is as follows. \begin{thm} Let $X$ be a compact, spin and Riemannian manifold, with finite dimensional complex and hermitian $\Zz$-graded vector bundle $V\to X$ with unitary superconnection $\Sc$.
+The local index theorem of Getzler then is as follows. \begin{theorem} Let $X$ be a compact, spin and Riemannian manifold, with finite dimensional complex and hermitian $\Zz$-graded vector bundle $V\to X$ with unitary superconnection $\Sc$.
 Then